VOVAN1980/lvs-core/CODE_OF_CONDUCT.md

 all GitHub interactions (issues, PRs, comments, discussions)

-all official LVS communication channels
+official LVS communication channels

-documentation contributions
+documentation and research contributions

-research discussions
+LIP proposals and discussions

-testnet coordination

-LIP proposal communication
+coordination related to experimental testnets

+any project-related collaboration or communication

 3. Expected Behavior

 All participants must:

-Be respectful and professional

-Use clear, constructive language

-Respect differences in experience, background, and perspective

-Focus on project goals
+Professionalism

+Communicate respectfully and constructively

+Avoid personal attacks or inflammatory language

+Assume good intentions whenever possible

+Focus and Relevance

-Keep discussions relevant to LVS research, development, or documentation
+Keep discussions relevant to LVS research, design, and documentation

-Avoid unnecessary conflict or off-topic debates
+Avoid unnecessary conflict or derailing technical threads

-Collaborate openly
+Collaboration

-Provide helpful feedback
+Provide helpful, actionable feedback

 Accept constructive criticism

-Value research-driven decision making

-Protect security

-Do not disclose vulnerabilities publicly
+Work transparently when possible

+Security Awareness

+Follow responsible disclosure processes

+Never publicly expose vulnerabilities

-Follow the security policy and responsible disclosure rules
+Respect the project’s security policy

 4. Unacceptable Behavior

-The following is strictly prohibited:
+The following behaviors are strictly prohibited:

+Abuse & Harassment

-Harassment, insults, threats, or discrimination
+insults, threats, aggression, or degrading comments

-Hate speech or aggressive behavior
+hate speech or discriminatory language

-Publishing private or sensitive information
+intimidation or targeted harassment

+Security Violations

-Public disclosure of security vulnerabilities
+public disclosure of vulnerabilities

+attempts to bypass project security measures

+submitting malicious PRs or harmful code

+Disruption

-Trolling, spamming, or disruptive comments
+trolling, spamming, or derailing discussions

-Submitting malicious pull requests
+off-topic hostility or attempts to provoke conflict

+Governance & Licensing Violations

+knowingly ignoring project governance rules

-Attempting to bypass governance or licensing restrictions
+attempting to circumvent licensing restrictions

+pretending to represent the LVS team without authorization

-Any contributor who engages in unacceptable behavior may be removed from discussion channels or permanently banned from contributing.
+Any contributor engaging in prohibited behavior may be restricted or permanently banned.

-5. Reporting Violations
+5. Reporting Misconduct

-If you encounter inappropriate or harmful behavior, report privately to:
+If you witness or experience unacceptable behavior, report it privately.

+Contact (Conduct or Security Reports)

-Email: security@lvs.network
+security@lvs.network

-Type: Responsible Disclosure / Conduct Report

 Include:

-link to the problematic behavior
+link(s) to the problematic behavior

-description of the issue
+a short description of what happened

 optional additional context

 Reports are reviewed within 72 hours.
-Actions may include warning, temporary suspension, or removal from the project.
+Possible responses include:

+a private warning

+removal of abusive content

+temporary restriction of participation

+permanent ban from the project

-6. Governance & Enforcement
+6. Enforcement

-The LVS Core maintainers are responsible for enforcing this Code of Conduct.
+The LVS Core Maintainers are responsible for enforcing this code.

-Actions may include:

-asking the contributor to correct behavior

-deleting unacceptable comments

-restricting repository access
+They may take any of the following actions:

+request correction of behavior

+remove or hide unacceptable content

+restrict access to the repository

-banning accounts for repeated violations
+ban accounts for repeated or severe violations

 All enforcement decisions are final.

 7. Acknowledgment

-By contributing to LVS Core, you agree to follow this Code of Conduct and respect the project’s ethics, security policies, and governance structure.
+By participating in the LVS Core project, you agree to:

+follow this Code of Conduct

+respect the governance and licensing rules

+maintain a safe, professional, and research-driven environment